maxhougas/scripts/README.md

 ## run.CONTAINER.sh
 - Do not use untemplate.sh--edit manually.
 - Runs a docker container CONTAINER using IMAGE

+## scrapelist.sh
+- ./scrapelist.sh
+- Pulls HTML from URLs in scrapeurls
+- Regex matches for the first line in scrapepattern via grep -o
+- Dumps to stdout

+## scrapepattern
+- First line will be used as the regex pattern for scrapelist.sh and scrapeurl.sh

+## scrapeurls
+- List of URLs for scrapelist.sh

+## scrapeurl.sh
+- ./scrapeurl.sh URL
+- Pulls HTML via curl
+- Regex matches for the first line in scrapepattern via grep -o
+- Dumps to stdout

+## sedtest
+- Test input for sed lines

 ## untemplate.sh
 - ./untemplate.sh FILE UNTEMPLATE